eslavnov/ttmg_server/README.md

 Now this assistant is talking to TTMG Server!
 You can try to start a conversation in HASS with it and you will get back "Processing your request, please wait..." - this is OK!
 Unfortunately, integrating real-time streaming breaks this, but no worries: your HAVPE devices will work great - set them up in the next step!

-##  Step 5: Configuration - HAVPE devices
+##  Step 5: HAVPE devices Configuration
-The final step: let's get your HAVPE devices talking to TTMG Server.
+The final step: let's get your HAVPE devices talking to the TTMG Server.

 Each HAVPE device needs its own configuration.
 Don't worry, it's a one-time thing:
 1. Get your `device_id` from home assistant.
 Go to Automations, create a new one, select device as a trigger, choose your HAVPE device and then switch to yaml view to get it.
 Don't save the automation, you just need to find out the `device_id`.